Big-Vi/vigneshmurugan.github.io/content/posts/apache-sni-ssl-errors-amazon-linux-2023.md

 ### Solution: Terminate SSL at Load Balancer

 This is the cleanest and most scalable approach.
+Since AWS ALB terminates TLS, it does not preserve the SNI when forwarding traffic to the backend.

 **Benefits:**
 - No backend SSL configuration complexity